mongodb/docs/source/administration/replication-architectures.rst

   become primary (i.e. with a :js:data:`members.priority` value of ``0``.)

-If any of the nodes fail, the replica set will still be able to elect a primary node.
-If the connection between the data center fails, the node in the second data center cannot become primary independently, and the nodes in the primary data center will continue to function.
+If any of the members fail, the replica set will still be able to elect a primary node.
+If the connection between the data center fails, the member or members in the second data center cannot become primary independently, and the nodes in the primary data center will continue to function.

 If the primary data center fails, recovering from the database instance in the secondary facility requires manual intervention, but with proper :term:`write concern <write propagation>` there will be no data loss and downtime is typically be minimal.

-For deployments that maintain three nodes the primary data center, adding a node in a second data center will create an even number of nodes, which may result in ties during elections for :term:`primary`.
+For deployments that maintain three members the primary data center, adding a node in a second data center will create an even number of nodes, which may result in ties during elections for :term:`primary`.
 In this situation deploy an :ref:`arbiter